AI-In-Games/PDDL-Parser/CONTRIBUTING.md

 # Contributing to PDDL Parser

-Thanks for your interest in contributing!
-Here's how to get started.
+Thank you for contributing.
+To get started:

 ## Quick Start